Rameses and Ma’at – Egyptologist Essam Zeid

 Other resources you may be interested in:

-Stations of the Cross Stop #2 – Church of the CondemnationUse your VR goggles or scan around with your mouse to visit the second station...
+Lessons from Jeremiah in the Potter’s HouseUse your VR goggles or scan around with your mouse to visit a potter’s house...